 This whitepaper considers principles governing robotic tool miniaturisation and key challenges defined by surgical applications.
 We look at miniaturisation in terms of enabling technologies, existing approaches, and likely future developments, then drill down into the actuation and transmission needed to manipulate miniaturised instruments.
 We also provide an overview of the differing levels of miniaturisation offered by existing RAS products.
 This encompasses systems under development as well as those that are commercially available.

-Fill out the form to download the whitepaper
+Fill out the form to download the white paper

 Miniaturisation in robotic-assisted surgery (Medical)